Tracking

 Autism prevalence in Australia: What we know so far

-In this blog post, we’ll delve into some of our research that aims to understand the prevalence of Autism in Australia.
+n this blog post, we'll explore some of our research that aims to understand the prevalence of Autism in Australia.
 OTARC researchers have conducted four studies that have created a clearer picture of the situation and highlighted areas where more attention and support may be needed.

 Topics